scriptcs/scriptcs.github.com/_posts/2015-01-28-a-new-file-system.md

 ### Performance

-Another nice effect of this changed is a potential increase in performance.
+Another nice effect of this change is a potential increase in performance.
 When scriptcs starts up, it scans `bin/` and `packages/` for modules and script packs.
 Previously, a large .NET solution may have many assemblies in these folders, not required for script execution, and this would result in a performance hit.
 With the new file system conventions, only those assemblies needed for script execution are scanned and that should speed things up in many cases.

 ### Hosting